refreex/refreex-desktop/README.md

   * Create API to allow the integrations of trackers/searchers.
   * Create playlists based on selective files from differentes torrents using JSON format.
   * The playlists should be created using DAT protocol to allow mutation of the playlist (torrents are immutables).
-  * Create API giving the possibility of install plugins.
+  * Create API bringing the possibility of install plugins.

 Any kind help is more than welcome.